 - Epic is not used in a way that could imply co-development, endorsement or sponsorship: You must always make a clear and unambiguous distinction between your own solutions, products, and/or services and the Epic offerings.

 open.epic App registration is available to you to submit FHIR API-based patient-facing Apps for use at healthcare organizations using Epic (referred to as “Community Members”).
-Apps submitted to open.epic will be able to connect to U.S.-based Community Members that are using the Epic 2017 release and have chosen to enable APIs for this purpose.
+Community Members are third-party beneficiaries under these Terms and Conditions.
+Apps submitted to open.epic will be able to connect to U.S.-based Community Members that are using the Epic 2015 or later release and have chosen to enable APIs for this purpose.
 Apps that use any other APIs, have other users such as providers, or are developed for a particular Community Member will follow a different process and different terms may apply.
 You may use open.epic documentation of Epic’s support of FHIR APIs (referred to as the “Materials”) to develop Apps and submit them to open.epic as long as you follow these rules

 - You agree to indemnify, hold harmless and defend Epic, its subsidiaries, and Community Members and their affiliates, and all of the employees, officers, directors, contractors and other personnel of any of them from and against any claim arising out of or relating to, directly or indirectly, you, any of your Apps, or any use of any of your Apps.